zarinplus/docs/README.md

 #### Body

-Send `user_token` to the wallet list endpoint via `POST` method to see the list of active wallets.
+Send `access_token` to the wallet list endpoint via `POST` method to see the list of active wallets.

 	{
-		"user_token" : "Zarinpalusertoken",
+		"access_token" : "Zarinpalusertoken",
 	}

 #### Body Schema